boiteasite/rencontre/readme.txt

 * Email subjects can be customized.
 * Users have the option of prohibiting interaction with members who do not match their criteria.
 * Option to respect precise criteria for featured profiles.

-= 3.11.3 =

-* Fix dynamic search issue.

-= 3.11.2 =

-* Fix Subscriber+ PHP Object Injection in search fonction - Thanks to Darius Sveikauskas.

-= 3.11.1 =

-* Add max upload filesize value in CSV Tab.
-* Fix Chat launched when not required.
-* Fix some issues.
-* Add Premium hook.

-= 3.11 =

-* Removes Facebook login.
-To keep this WordPress connection via Facebook (and add others), use a specific plugin.
-* Removes ability to import facebook profile photo.
-* Fix Unauthenticated Arbitrary File Upload in CSV Admin part - Thanks to Darius Sveikauskas.
-* Fix Subscriber+ PHP Object Injection in dynamic search - Thanks to Darius Sveikauskas.
-* Fix wrong orientation, in some cases, when uploading an image.